 The 2023-2031 Housing Element includes changes to the currently adopted Housing Element goals, policies, and programs in a manner that would not result in physical changes to the environment.
-The 2023-2031 Housing Element includes updated policies related to increasing housing production within the City through a variety of strategies, such as incentivizing affordable housing and removing barriers to housing production; preserving and improving the City's existing housing stock to ensure adequate housing conditions, prevent displacement, and maintain housing affordability; and affirmatively further fair housing, including special needs populations and persons experiencing homelessness.
-Adoption of this updated General Plan element would guide residential development within the City's planning area and does not include either of the nearest mineral resource areas located to the northeast of the City's planning area nor would interfere with any ongoing mineral recovery operation.
-As such, implementation of the 2023-2031 Housing Element would not impact mineral resources within the City's planning area.
-Therefore, the project would not result in impacts related to mineral resources that would be more severe than the less-than-significant impacts identified in the 2014 General Plan PEIR, and there would be no new impacts beyond those evaluated in the 2014 General Plan PEIR.
+The 2023-2031 Housing Element includes updated policies related to increasing housing production within the City through a variety of strategies, such as incentivizing affordable housing and removing barriers to housing production; preserving and improving the City's existing housing stock to ensure adequate housing, including special needs populations and persons experiencing homelessness.
+Adoption of this updated General Plan element would guide residential development within the City's planning area and does not include either of the nearest mineral resource areas located to the northeast of the City's planning area nor would interfere with any ongoing mineral resources within the City's planning area.
+Therefore, the project would not result in impacts related to mineral resources that would be more severe than the less-than-significant impacts identified in the 2014 General Plan PEIR.
 No substantial changes in circumstances have occurred, nor has any new information of substantial importance been identified requiring new analysis or verification.